yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/classes-objects/index.md

 * property
 * actions

-**Note:** For most practice today, scholars will be working in repl.it.
+**Note:** For all practice today, scholars will be working in repl.it.

 ## 🌎 Classes & Objects